-Sensational from the moment they emerge in bud, through to their petals grand opening and then, even as they fade.
+Sensational from the moment they emerge in bud, through to their petals grand opening.
 The pearly white petals of Dutch Crocs ‘Pickwick’ have the most beautiful, intricate, mauve blue stripes.
-Each bloom is absolutely lovely.
+Each bloom is an individual and absolutely lovely.

-Dutch Crocus are invaluable early flowers, they are among the first of the spring blooms to open (or the last of winter, depending on where you live).
-They flower just after the species Crocus and Galanthus.
+These dainty and delightful flowers are among the first of the spring blooms to open (or the last of winter, depending on where you live), unfurling just after the species Crocus and Galanthus.

-Once established, these delicate beauties can produce up to four flowers a bulb.
-Dutch Crocus blooms are the largest of the Crocus, and they are one of the easiest to grow.
+Once established, these charming beauties can produce up to four flowers per bulb.
+Dutch Crocus blooms are the largest of the Crocus family, and they are one of the easiest to grow.

 We advise you protect new growth from slugs and snails and to fertilise annually in winter and spring.